-We Al-li is a trauma informed, trauma specific educational and practice based approach that promotes health, well-being, and sustainable pathways of positive change for individuals, families and communities at both a personal
+We Al-li is a trauma informed, trauma specific educational and practice based approach that promotes health, well-being, and sustainable pathways of positive change for individuals, families and communities at both a personal and professional level.

 We Al-li embraces and promotes Indigenous cultural traditions and ways of sharing, caring and renewal.
-Our name We Al-li literally means fire and water, two forces that are culturally understood to embody Indigenous wisdom,
+Our name We Al-li literally means fire and water, two forces that are culturally understood to embody Indigenous wisdom, knowledge and transformation.

 Our focus at We Al-li is to cultivate and nurture the experience of exploring with curiosity a life long process of seeking and sustaining wholeness.
 We Al-li provides learning environments where this exploration happens in safety and without challenge.